 Can you have too much life insurance?
 “Overprotection" is a tricky topic.
-Let’s be honest—no family is going to complain about receiving too much money from an insurance company if their loved one dies.
+Let’s be honest—no family is going to complain about receiving too much money from an their life insurance company if their loved one dies.
 (When do people ever complain about getting too much money?)
 All things being equal, the lower the financial burden your family faces after you die, the better.

 However, all things aren’t equal when it comes to life insurance.
 Insurance is a business, after all.
 If you want a bigger payout when you die, then you’ll have to pay higher premiums while you’re alive.
 And if you live past your retirement age, overprotecting will significantly affect the lifestyle your family can afford.